virtual-imaging-platform/Complementary-tools/README.md

 This file can be used to instantiate a VM running all the services needed to run a VIP server.
 It must be configured at the start of the file to adapt to your environment (administrator, VO tu use, …).

-### vip.te

-This is the SELinux security configuration of the server installed by the cloud-init file.